HIGHLIGHTS

 - The M8s boots on the Snapdragon 6s Gen 3 chipset and offer up to 144Hz refresh rate.

 After a long hibernation that started in January 2024, POCO finally woke up in early 2026 and brought banger after banger: the X7 Pro, F7, F8 Pro, and many more.
-And the best part?
+The best part?
 Only one of them has seen a price hike over the months, which is honestly impressive given the current market.
-Hopefully, that momentum continues.
+And, POCO is riding on this momentum with the launch of the POCO M8s and M8 Pro.
+Here, we will primarily be focusing on the POCO M8s.

 What is the Price of POCO M8s in Nepal?

+Before we get into the design similarity, it’s worth understanding where the M series fits in POCO’s lineup.
 The F and X series have always been the headliners.
 The F8 Pro brought flagship-level performance, and the X7 Pro sat in the performance mid-range space.
 The M series, on the other hand, sits below both; it is POCO’s more budget-friendly offering.

 So, back to which phone the POCO M8s resembles, it is the Redmi 15.
-And honestly, that is not a surprise at all.
+Honestly, that is not a surprise at all.
 Both POCO and Redmi fall under Xiaomi’s broader umbrella, sharing the same parent company.
 It is not uncommon for the two brands to share hardware, designs, and even chipsets, just packaged differently and targeted at different audiences.
 Think of it as Xiaomi making one phone and selling it under two different jerseys.

 POCO M8s Overview

 When I said the M8s resembles the Redmi 15, it’s not just about the specs; I am primarily talking about the dimensions and the design.
-Both phones share the exact same dimensions, and even the rectangular camera module is identical.
+Both phones share the same dimensions, and even the rectangular camera module is identical.

 Being a budget phone, the body is entirely plastic, no surprises there.
 But at least the phone handles dust and water exposure better with an IP64 rating.
 The flat sides house the usual lineup: a volume rocker, a power button, a SIM tray, a USB-C port, and a single bottom-firing speaker.
 The power button also doubles as a fingerprint scanner, which is a common sight in budget phones.